bbauska/meta-react-basics/README.md

 transpile JSX down to plain JavaScript code.
 You have a resource online, at the URL of [babeljs.io](https://babeljs.io/), which allows you to inspect the results of this transpiling.
-Once you visit the website, make sure to navigate to the *Try it out* link in the main navigation.
+Once you visit the website, make sure to navigate to the <i>Try it out</i> link in the main navigation.

 For example, let's say you have a component that returns a piece of JSX: